Writing in French

 Currency

-The currency sign is placed after the number, preceded by a space.
+The currency sign is placed after the number, with a space in front of it.

 Percentages